efremidze/Animoji/README.md

 ## License

-Magnetic is available under the MIT license.
+Animoji is available under the MIT license.
 See the LICENSE file for more info.